 If you want to caption Vimeo videos you don't own, see this article instead.

 The first step is to get the caption file from CaptionSync.
-You can submit the Vimeo URL to your media file using our List of URLs feature, and choose one of the outputs Vimeo accepts, from the Advanced Settings.
+You can submit the Vimeo URL to your video using our List of URLs feature.
+There are two URL formats you can use: the Vimeo format, or the direct link for third-party players (Vimeo Premium, Business or Pro accounts).
+From the Advanced Settings, choose one of the outputs Vimeo accepts.
 We recommend using the .srt, .vtt or .2014.vtt formats with Vimeo videos.

 Currently, Vimeo supports the following file formats provided by CaptionSync: